chriscourses/voyager-auth/README.md

 3. Change directory to `newApp` and start the Voyager server:

         cd newApp
-        voyager start

-4. Open up a new terminal tab and run webpack (requires webpack installed globally):

-        webpack
+        npm run dev

-5. Your app should open up automatically at `http://localhost:3001` and you should see the Voyager start up page.
+4. Your app should open up automatically at `http://localhost:3001` and you should see the Voyager start up page.

 ## Auth Setup